Howard just sent an email I should share with you.

 Say hello to Dr Bob.

 PS: Did you know Rolfe died on October 25th (in 1913)?
 What a wonderful coincidence!
 That’s also St Crispin’s Day, a.k.a.
-Founders Day, hereabouts.
+Founders Day, hereabouts, and about which we’re inclined to make a fuss.